-- Communicate important information to the Office of Student Involvement.
+- Communicate important information to Student Leadership & Involvement.
 Examples of this might include: changes in leadership, major conflicts, amendments to the constitution of the organization, or any situation in which you feel you might require some extra support.

 - Establish a rapport with the students and make yourself available to consult with them.

 - Mediate inter-group disputes when necessary.

 - Express sincere enthusiasm and interest in the organization and its activities.